18F/handbook/_pages/about-us/tts-history.md

 TTS is part of GSA's Federal Acquisition Service (FAS) and contains several offices:

-- **18F** partners with agencies to provide consulting and software development services, with a focus on cultural transformation and empowerment.
+- **18F** provides digital development and consulting services for any government agency or program, with a focus on cultural transformation and empowerment.
 A critical part of 18F’s mission is to teach agencies new digital skills during projects so they can take over continued development.
-- **The Office of Products and Programs (OPP)** houses a variety of products and services such as USA.gov, Data.gov, Challenge.gov and the Digital Analytics Program that either directly serve the public or empower other government agencies.
+- **The Office of Products and Programs (OPP)** helps agencies improve delivery of information and services to the public.
+Responsible for operations, evolution, and scaling of mature products and services such as USA.gov, Data.gov, Challenge.gov and the Digital Analytics Program.
-- **The Centers of Excellence (CoEs)** partner with agencies on specific verticals in order to drive IT modernization in the government by leveraging private sector innovation, existing government services, and providing access to best practices and expertise.
+- **The Centers of Excellence (CoEs)** helpls accelerate IT modernization to improve the citizen experience, improve outcomes and reduce legacy IT spending across the government by leveraging private sector innovation, existing government services, and providing access to best practices and expertise.
-- **The Presidential Innovation Fellowship (PIF)**  is a year-long fellowship made up of mid- to senior-level individuals with a proven track record of success in entrepreneurship, strategic design, technology, innovation, and modern product management, who pair with agencies to tackle the most pressing technology challenges.
+- **The Presidential Innovation Fellowship (PIF)**  is a year-long fellowship that pairs talented, diverse technologists and innovators with top civil-servants and change-makers in the federal government to tackle some our nation’s most pressing technology challenges.
 - **TTS Operations** keep everything running and ensures the team has the tools needed to focus on the TTS mission.
 This includeskeeping our finances straight, making sure we’re in compliance with all the rules we have to follow, helping us go to conferences, and recruiting new employees, among other things.
-- **Office of Acquisition** offers acquisition services and buys digital products and services for our own organization, TTS, while  demonstrating that compliance can be more efficient and effective.
-In the spirit of innovation, OA experiments with new, collaborative ways of doing procurement while adhering to the all regulations and policies.
+- **Office of Acquisition** drives smarter technology procurement through technical procurement consultations, new procurement vehicle creation, and the development of experimental procurement platforms and methodologies.

 ## Our values